 One of the potential beneficiaries of the switch to a 3-4-3.
 Walker’s pace and ability to play either as a right-back or the right-sided centre-back in Southgate’s new back three offers him a route into the final squad that is not open for some of his rivals.

-Easily one of England’s three best goalkeepers based on his displays on loan at Sheffield United last season but playing second fiddle to David de Gea at Manchester United could hurt his chances of a place.
+Easily one of England’s three best goalkeepers based on his displays on loan at Sheffield United last season but has only made three league appearances since returning to Manchester United, leaving his place vulnerable to a late challenge.

 On the fringes

 Under consideration once again having resurrected his Manchester City career, though will have to maintain his form to hold onto his place.
 Stones’ revival is great news for England, who looked short on quality centre-backs in the autumn despite playing three.

 Coady seems suited to Southgate’s new three-man defence as he is used to playing in a similar system week-in and week-out at club level but Wolves have chopped and changed this season and their form has suffered, which may raise questions over his inclusion.